coral-xyz/anchor-book/src/chapter_3/PDAs.md

 });
 ```

 Exactly as described in the subchapter before this one, we use a `find` function to find the PDA.
 We can then use it just like a normal address.
 Well, almost.
 When we call `createUserStats`, we don't have to add the PDA to the `[signers]` array even though account creation requires a signature.
-This is because it is impossible to sign the transaction from outside the program.
-The signature is added when the CPI to the system program is made.
-We'll cover how that works now.
+This is because it is impossible to sign the transaction from outside the program as the PDA (it's not a public key so there is no private key to sign with).
+Instead, the signature is added when the CPI to the system program is made.
+We're going to explain how this works in the [Programs as Signers](#programs-as-signers) section.

+#### Enforcing uniqueness

+A subtle result of this hashmap structure is enforced uniqueness.
+When `init` is used with `seeds` and `bump`, it will always search for the canonical bump.
+This means that it can only be called once (because the 2nd time it's called the PDA will already be initialized).
+To illustrate how powerful enforced uniqueness is, consider a decentralized exchange program.
+In this program, anyone can create a new market for two assets.
+However, the program creators want liquidity to be concentrated so there should only be one market for every combination of two assets.
+This could be done without PDAs but would require a global account that saves all the different markets.
+Then upon market creation, the program would check whether the asset combination exists in the global market list.
+With PDAs this can be done in a much more straightforward way.
+Any market would simply be the PDA of the mint addresses of the two assets.
+The program would then check whether either of the two possible PDAs (because the market could've been created with the assets in reverse order) already exists.

 ### Programs as Signers

 Creating PDAs requires them to sign the `createAccount` CPI of the system program.
 How does that work?

 PDAs are not public keys so it's impossible for them to sign anything.
 However, PDAs can still pseudo sign CPIs.
-In anchor, to sign with a pda you have to change `CpiContext::new(cpi_program, cpi_accounts)` to `CpiContext::new_with_signer(cpi_program, cpi_accounts, seeds)` where the `seeds` argument are the seeds and the bump the PDA was created with.
+In anchor, to sign with a pda you have to change `CpiContext::new(cpi_program, cpi_accounts)` to `CpiContext::new_with_signer(cpi_program, cpi_accounts, seeds)` where the `seeds` argument are the seeds _and_ the bump the PDA was created with.
 When the CPI is invoked, for each account in `cpi_accounts` the Solana runtime will check whether`hash(seeds, current_program_id) == account address` is true.
 If yes, that account's `is_signer` flag will be turned to true.
 This means a PDA derived from some program X, may only be used to sign CPIs that originate from that program X. This means that on a high level, PDA signatures can be considered program signatures.